 The State of California currently operates Carnegie State Vehicular Recreation Area (SVRA) off-highway motor vehicle recreation (OHMVR) park in Corral Hollow Canyon.
 Carnegie SVRA is located in southwest San Joaquin County and southeast Alameda County on about 1,600 acres that runs along the south side of Corral Hollow/Tesla Road.
 A tour of Carnegie or Google Earth review demonstrates the environmental destruction and ongoing resource management challenges the SVRA faces.
 Irreparable environmental and historical/cultural resource damage has occurred as a result of extensive off-road motor vehicle use.
 Now the OHMVR Division wants to expand Carnegie SVRA into adjacent property that has tremendous historical, cultural, biological and scenic value.
 In the late 1990s, the State Parks Department OHMVR Division purchased over 3,400 acres contiguous to Carnegie SVRA on the western edge of the Corral Hollow Canyon and Tesla valley in order to expand Carnegie SVRA.
 This new State park land, located in Alameda County and primarily south of the Corral Hollow/Tesla Road, includes 2 large parcels (Alameda and Tesla parcels) and several smaller parcels and residences.
 The Alameda-Tesla purchase, which we call Tesla Park, is a unique and concentrated mix of beautiful mountainous oak studded grass land with numerous listed species, sensitive habitats, and culturally significant features.

-The OHMVR Division is now working its third attempt with a General Plan update and EIR for Carnegie SVRA that will include expansion into the Tesla Park land.
+Now, the OHMVR Division is working its third attempt with a General Plan update and EIR for Carnegie SVRA that will include expansion into the Tesla Park land.
 Notice of Preparation and Initial Study was issued in May 2012.
 The comment period for the Draft EIR and Preliminary General Plan closed on June 29, 2015.
 At this time, Carnegie SVRA plans to issue the Final EIR and General Plan in the Fall 2015, and hold a public hearing before the OHMVR Commission to certify the plan to establish a nearly 5,000 acre OHV park.
 The project can be tracked at the State Parks web site http://carnegiegeneralplan.com.